Kosmos 9: Spacecraft

 Kosmos 9 was a Zenit-2 satellite, a first generation, low resolution photo reconnaissance payload.
 A reconnaissance satellite derived from the Vostok spacecraft used for crewed flights.
 In addition to reconnaissance, it was also used for research into radiation in support of the Vostok programme.
 It had a mass of 4610 kg.

 Mission

 The Vostok-2, s/n T15000-06, was used to launch Kosmos 9.
 The launch was conducted from Site 1/5 at the Baikonur Cosmodrome, and occurred at 09:39:51 GMT on 27 September 1962.
 Kosmos 9 was placed into a low Earth orbit with a perigee of 292 km, an apogee of 346 km, an inclination of 65.0°, and an orbital period of 90.9 minutes.
 It conducted a four-day mission, before being deorbited and landing by parachute on 1 October 1962, and recovered by the Soviet forces in the steppe in Kazakhstan.

-The next Zenit-2 launch will be Kosmos 10.
+The following Zenit-2 launch was Kosmos 10.